Highlights

 Professional recognition

 The Bachelor of Behavioural Science (Psychology) is accredited by the Australian Psychology Accreditation Council (APAC).
-To pursue a career in a professional area of psychology, you will need to undertake further study to gain registration with the Psychology Board of Australia.
+To pursue a career as a registered psychologist, you must be registered with the Psychology Board of Australia.
+Currently this involves completing a fourth year of study in psychology, followed by further study and supervised work experience.

 Possible careers